 Follow the diagram below to make sure you’ve got it right.
 If you swap the positive and negative wires, the winch will spool out when you press “in” and spool in when you press “out.”
 Not the end of the world, but make sure you get it right the first time.

-Now connect the red wire from the winch to the blue post on the solenoid.
-The black wire will be connected to the yellow post.
+Now connect the yellow wire from the winch to the yellow post on the solenoid and the blue wire fromt he winch to the blue post.
 Make sure to tighten all of the connections, but do not over tighten.

-Now connect the male end of the splitter to the female plug coming from the solenoid.
-Connect one end of the splitter to the Control Box and one end to the Rocker Switch.
+Now connect the male end of the rocker switch to the female plug coming from the solenoid.
 Make sure to tighten the connectors by using the cap screw on the metal ends.
-Tip: Once these have been connected zip tie the wires together and secure them out of the way.

-Now connect the other end of the red and black wires to the Ranger’s battery.
+Finally, connect the other end of the red and black wires to the UTV's battery.

 The last step is to install the fairlead.
 This will allow your synthetic rope to spool in and out easily, help clean of excess debris, and save your rope from wear.
-Models like the Ranger XP 900 will have included fairleads included that require you to change out parts of your grill.
-Others, like the Ranger Midsize models, have the grill modification built into the mounting bracket.
+Models like the Ranger XP 1000, 900, and 570 require the fairlead to be mounted to the bumper.
+Other models may mount directly to the mounting plate or elsewhere.

 Your winch is installed and you’re ready to get dirty!